Millî Görüş: Germany

-According to several sources in Germany the attitude of the German branch towards Turkey has completely changed.
-After the taking over of Erdogan and the AKP the organisation is mainly serving the interest of the Turkish government which now subsidizes the organisation.
-Diyanet, AKP and the Turkish government practically control the organisations public statements and appearances.
+According to several sources in Germany, the attitude of the German branch towards Turkey has completely changed.
+After the takeover of Erdogan and the AKP, the organisation is mostly serving the interests of the Turkish government, which now subsidizes the organisation.
+Diyanet, AKP, and the Turkish government practically control the organisations' public statements and appearances.

-Because of fraud and criminal offences of the board of directors several trials are running against the organisation.
+Following the discoveries of multiple frauds and criminal offences committed by the board of directors, several trials are running against the organisation.